SiddhanthNB/duo-orm/docs/guides/querying-data.md

 paged_users = await User.order_by("id").paginate(limit=10, offset=10).all()
 ```

+!!! note "SQL Server requires ORDER BY for paginate"
+    SQL Server requires an explicit `ORDER BY` when using `OFFSET` and `FETCH`.
+If you call `paginate()` on SQL Server, include an `order_by(...)` first.
+This is a SQL Server and SQLAlchemy dialect requirement, not a DuoORM limitation.

 ## Executing Queries (Terminal Methods)

 A query is only sent to the database when you call one of these terminal methods.
 The same methods work in both sync and async contexts.